beekeeper-studio/beekeeper-studio/docs/installation/README.md

 - **SSH Agent**: Unfortunately, Snaps have no way to access your SSH Agent, so if you need to use the SSH agent we recommend you use the `deb` or `AppImage` version of the app.

-## Raspberry Pi

-Beekeeper Studio publishes binaries for both `armv7l` and `arm64` architectures.
-That means you can use it on any Raspberry Pi 2 Model B or greater.
-It will unfortunately not work on any model of the Raspberry Pi Zero, as that runs on the `armv6` architecture.

-To install on Raspberry Pi simply follow the [Linux installation instructions above](#linux-installation)

 ## Automatic Updates

 The apps for all platforms support automatic app updates, either via store updates, or through the app itself.